CVMix/CVMix-src/README.md

 INSTALLATION NOTES
 ------------------

 CVMix can be installed using two different methods.
-The original using Make and a set of Makefiles.
-Or, using CMake using two CMakelists.txt files for configuration.
+The original uses Make and a set of Makefiles.
+The new methos uses CMake and two CMakelists.txt files.

-### Building/installing using Make
+#### Building/installing using Make

 The src directory contains a Makefile and a simple 'make' should be sufficient to build the standalone driver.
 The first time you build, the 'cvmix_setup'